EddiePhi/README-Generator/Develop/GoodREADME.md

   <a name="description"></a>
   ## Description:
-  An app that creates good README's
+  A program that creates README's

   <a name="toc"></a>
   ## Table of Contents: